Periodic Trends of Alkali Metals

 Density of Alkali Metals

 All the alkali metals contain a body-centered cubic crystal lattice.
 Therefore, the densities of these metals depend on the volume of the atom or atomic radii and atomic weight.
-The atomic radii and atomic weight of metals increase going down the group.
+The atomic radii and atomic weights of metals increase going down the group.

 Ionization Energy